 Excavating Jerusalem’s Royal Quarter

-Spectacular discoveries have emerged from the dust of history, the latest of which are the personal seals of Isaiah and King Hezekiah of Judah—found just feet apart in the royal quarter of the Ophel.
-Dr. Mazar called them the most important discoveries of her career—a career that includes discovering King David’s palace, Nehemiah’s wall, bullae belonging to princes who persecuted the Prophet Jeremiah, a Davidic-era secret tunnel, a Solomonic-era wall, a spectacular golden medallion featuring a menorah dating from the sixth century, and dozens of 2,000-year-old coins from the Jewish rebellion against the Roman Empire in a.d.
-70.
+Spectacular discoveries emerged from the dust of history, including the personal seals of Isaiah and King Hezekiah of Judah.
+Both seals were displayed in the lobby of Armstrong Auditorium during the 2018-19 season.
+Dr. Mazar called them the most important discoveries of her career—a career that included discovering King David’s palace, Nehemiah’s wall, bullae belonging to princes who persecuted the prophet Jeremiah, a Solomonic-era wall, a spectacular golden medallion featuring a menorah dating from the sixth century, and dozens of 2,000-year-old coins from the Jewish rebellion against the Roman Empire in A.D.
+69.

 Herbert W. Armstrong College students dig on the Ophel in Jerusalem.